ECHOESProj/climate-projections/readme.md

 <br>

+## Update config
+Before running the application, ensure that relevant credentials and endpoints are set in `base.env` or `dev/qa/production.env` in the `app/config` folder.
+Values can also be set in `overrides.env` for local testing.

 ## Run
 This project uses Docker to allow easy installation of GDAL on a Windows based system.
 The project can be run on both Windows (with WSL) or native Linux